Chunpai/chunpai.github.io/_posts/2019-04-20-Stochastic-Policy-Gradient.md

 #### Policy Gradient with Important Sampling

-We can derive the policy gradient w.r.t to parameter $\theta$ as:
+We can derive the policy gradient w.G.t to parameter $\theta$ as:

 $$